avabellaw/my-recipe/readme.md

 For the mapping out the database structure, [I created an entity relationship diagram using Lucid.app](https://lucid.app/documents/view/b86f4c01-76f8-480c-be3f-36c04e2dae36)

 Each recipe will have the ID of the user who owns it and a foreign key pointing to the dietary requirements record.
 This would allow easier modification of the dietary tags in future.
-Modified recipes contain their own copy of "instuctions" and "ingrediants".
-This is to allow the user to edit the information without affecting the original.
+Modified recipes contain their own copy of "instructions" and "ingredients".
+This allows the user to edit the information without affecting the original.
 The Saved Recipes table links the recipe to be saved with the User who saved it.

 The password data is encrypted to protect against potential data breaches.

 Images shouldn't be stored in SQL and therefore are stored either locally or in Cloudinary.
-The image url is saved to each recipe.
+The image URL is saved to each recipe.
+This is best practice because SQL is not designed for images and storing them will begin to slow down the database as it grows.
+Storing them in a specially made directory will also make relocating the data easier in future if needed.

 Data size restrictions are placed on each column depending on their use case.
 This, combined with local and server-side validation, helps to ensure that data is appropriate.
-For example, the title only needs to contain a maximum of 40 charactures.
-This restriction will ensure it fits within the layout of the recipe.
+For example, the title only needs to contain a maximum of 40 characters.
+This restriction has the secondary benefit of ensuring it fits within the layout of the recipe page.
-The password column for users isn't restricted as it is hashed and could increase it size.
+The password column for users isn't restricted as it is hashed and could increase in size.

 Data structure explained: